speedment/speedment-doc/pages/hazelcast.md

 Because entities are stored in distributed maps, each entry must have a unique key.
 The key is extracted from an entity depending on its primary key(s) (if any).
 This works in the following way:

 #### No Primary Key
 A synthetic key is used in the form of a `Long` that generates a unique value each time an entry is added to the map.
-The specific sequence is undefined but it is guaranteed keys are never repeated within the same cluster.
+The specific sequence is undefined but it is guaranteed keys are never repeated for the same `Map` within the same cluster.
 It is not recommended to use entities with no primary key.

 #### One Primary Key
 The primary key is extracted from the entity and is used as a key in the `Map`.
 For example, if a `Film` entity has a primary key "film_id" that is of type `int`, then a corresponding `Integer` will be used as key.
+This is the recommended way for optimum performance.

 #### Two or More Primary Keys
 The primary keys are extracted from the entry and are put in a `List` that is used as a key in the `Map`.
 For example, if a `FilmActor` entity has a compound primary key consisting of the columns `actor_id` and `film_id` (both of type `int`), then a `List` containing two corresponding `Integer` objects will be used as key.

 ### Portable Factories
 The `HazelcastToolBundle` automatically generates the necessary `PortableFactory` objects.
 These are used to create `Portable` entities without resorting to reflection.
-All `PortableFactory` classes are hold together in a single holder class and there is one `PortableFactory` for each schema in the database.
-For the Sakila sample database (that consist only of one schema) the following classes are generated:
+All `PortableFactory` classes are collected together in a single holder class and there is one `PortableFactory` for each schema in the database.
+For the Sakila sample database (that consist only of one schema also named "sakila") the following classes are generated:
 ```java
 public final class SakilaPortableFactories {